polyphony-chat/docs/docs/Protocol Specifications/core.md

 ```

-Fig. 5: Sequence diagram depicting a successful migration of Alice A's account to Alice B's account,
+*Fig. 6: Sequence diagram depicting a successful migration of Alice A's account to Alice B's account,
-where Server A is unreachable or uncooperative.
+where Server A is unreachable or uncooperative.*

 !!! question "If the old home server is not needed to migrate, why try to contact it in the first place?"